alohamujeeb/alohamujeeb.github.io/docs/linux/cli-bash/services.md

 - Enabling or disabling services to control what runs when the system starts
 - Checking the current status or logs of a service

+### 1.4 SysVinit vs systemd (a note)
+SysVinit and systemd are two major init systems in Linux.

+- SysVinit is simpler and has been used for decades, but lacks features like parallel execution and built-in service management. ```services``` is based on SysVinit.

+- systemd is more modern and feature-rich, with faster boot times, better service control, and integrated logging. ```systemctl``` is based on systemd.

 ---
 ## 2. How services are managed